What is a virtual assistant (AI assistant)?

 Virtual assistants typically perform simple jobs for end users, including the following:

-Some consumers have expressed privacy concerns about virtual assistants, such as Amazon Alexa and Google Home, because these virtual assistants require large amounts of personal data and are always "listening" in order to respond to voice commands, also known as wake words or phrases.
+Some consumers have expressed privacy concerns about virtual assistants, such as Amazon Alexa and Google Home.
+These virtual assistants require large amounts of personal data and are always listening in order to respond to voice commands, also known as wake words or phrases.
 Although voice assistants are only intended to begin recording when given the wake command by a user, they may accidentally capture voice exchanges and private information without the user's knowledge.

 Cortana, for example, works best by using data from a user's device, including emails and other communications, a user's contacts, location data, search history and data from other Microsoft services and skills -- third-party applications -- that users choose to connect with.
 Users can choose not to sign in and share this data with Cortana and can adjust permissions to prevent certain data from being collected, though these actions limit the virtual assistant's usefulness.

 Virtual assistant providers also maintain privacy policies, which define how each company uses and shares personal information.
-In most cases, companies do not share customer-identifiable information without a customer's consent but there have been concerns regarding how voice assistant providers use and handle user data.
+In most cases, companies don't share customer-identifiable information without a customer's consent but there have been concerns regarding how voice assistant providers use and handle user data.

 The future of virtual assistants